Several measures announced in the Budget 2023-24 benefit Farm Household Allowance (FHA) recipients:

 - has a significant commercial purpose or character.

-- enter into an activity agreement to make changes to improve your medium and long-term financial security (called a financial improvement agreement, or have one in place already.
+- enter into an activity agreement to make changes to improve your medium and long-term financial security (called a financial improvement agreement), or have one in place already.

 You can apply as a farmer, or as a farmer’s partner (if you are not involved in the farm).

 Each application is assessed on a case-by-case basis.

 - receive other pensions or social security benefits and are not prepared to give them up

 - have already received the payment for 4 years (in the 10 year period)

 - do not meet the criteria in the legislation (explained in the guidelines).